All Episodes

 Let's go to Peter Navarre's on Pebble Beach.

-Peter, uh, today your speech really touched the heart.
+Peter, today, your speech really touched the heart.

 We started the show down here in Texas with your speech.

-I gotta tell you the audience reaction was amazing because you talked about populism and economic nationalism from the heart, and you really were it almost felt like you were addressing uh the good folks in Texas, the farmers, the ranchers, the entrepreneurs, the the people that really are the backbone of this country, sir.
+And you really were, it almost felt like you were addressing the good folks in Texas, the farmers, the ranchers, the entrepreneurs, the people that really are the backbone of this country, sir.

 peter navarro

-The council on foreign relations is kind of the Davos of Washington, D.C.
-It's the center of gravity for all of the uh policy guys who are gonna be in Democrat administrations.
+The Council on Foreign Relations is kind of the Davos of Washington, D.C.
+It's the center of gravity for all of the policy guys who are going to be in Democrat administrations.

-Uh, but look, they're responsible for everything you and I have fought for uh what, the better part of three decades now.
+But look, they're responsible for everything you and I have fought for, what, the better part of three decades now.

-NAFTA, they were behind China's entry into the WTO, uh, the ill-fated trans-Pacific partnership, which uh President Trump uh skewered on his first day in office in the first term.
+NAFTA, they were behind China's entry into the WTO, the ill-fated Trans-Pacific Partnership, which President Trump skewered on his first day in office in the first term.

 They're always so quick.

-Steve, one of the themes of the speech was you can't trade our economic security for national security.
+One of the themes of the speech was: you can't trade our economic security for national security.

 Economic security is national security.